The ultimate family-friendly destination and home of the Globetrotters!

 We also recommend 10 Things to do with Kids in Dubai from our friends over at Globetotting: The Best in Adventurous Family Travel

 Still want more?!
-We have written guest contributions to Traveling Mom in the US and Toddlers on Tour in Australia providing some great family-friendly UAE itinerary suggestions
+We have written guest contributions to Traveling Mom in the US and Toddlers on Tour in Australia providing some great family-friendly UAE itinerary suggestions, and our Top 5 for kids in Abu Dhabi for Learning Escapes.

 I always understood brunch to be a meal somewhere between breakfast and lunch; not in Abu Dhabi.
 You see not only is Friday our weekend, brunch is really a fancy way of saying gastronomically amazing 4-hour lunch – at some of the most prestige hotels in the world.
 Sounds posh and exciting, right?
 It certainly is, but can you bring the kids?
 Yes!!
 Not only can you bring them, the best brunches will specially cater for them, here are five of the best we’ve found so far for kids entertainment – plus our favourite all-rounders for cuisine service and atmosphere.